darunabas/darulab.github.io/_posts/2022-08-25-First-ESA-Gabriel-Nakamura.md

 ---
 layout: posts
 weight: 1
-title: "Ecological Society of America meeting - 2022"
+title: "A first Ecological Society of America meeting for Gabriel"
 excerpt: "ESA is one of the most important conferences for ecologists.
 Here I share some of my experiences during my first ESA meeting"
 date: 2022-08-25
 lastmod: 2022-08-25